JayChase/office-addin-with-angular2/readme.md

 ###Building an Office add-in with Angular 2 sample

 This is a sample project showing how to get started building Office [add-ins](http://dev.office.com/getting-started/addins) with Angular 2 and Office UI Fabric.
 The sample add-in is a task pane add-in for Excel.

+####Latest

+This sample has been updated for Angular 2 RC5.

 ####Requirements